OpenScienceRadio/Open-Science-Radio-Preparations_for_interview_partners/README.md

 - On all three platform the open source tool [Audacity](http://www.audacityteam.org/) can be used

+You will find a short section about local backup recording [in the video](https://youtu.be/nDuCgK41kE8?t=9m) we've provided.

-After the recording upload the file (e.g. wav or flac) to web based stroge of your choice and make the link accessible to us.
+After the recording upload the file (e.g. wav or flac) to web-based storage of your choice and make the link accessible to us.